lightbend/cloudflow/examples/tensorflow-akka/README.md

 ### Example Deployment on GKE

-* Make sure you have installed a GKE cluster with Cloudflow running as per the [installation guide](https://github.com/lightbend/cloudflow-installer).
+* Make sure you have created a GKE cluster and installed Cloudflow as per the [installation guide](https://github.com/lightbend/cloudflow-installer).
 Make sure you have access to your cluster:

 ```